 The Group’s Speak Up policy contained within our Standards enables staff to speak up and raise concerns, in confidence, about possible wrongdoing or breaches of our Standards, and to do so without fear of reprisal.

 Staff can raise concerns with their line manager, HR or one of the Group’s Designated Officers.
 Alternatively, they can use our confidential, independently managed external Speak Up channels via telephone or online.
 Our Speak Up channels are available 24 hours a day in local languages and are highlighted in our internal trainings and communications.

-The Audit Committee receives regular reports on whistleblowing, and remains satisfied that the policy and procedures in place incorporate arrangements for the proportionate and independent investigation of matters raised and for the appropriate follow-up action.
+The Audit Committee receives regular reports on Speak Up allegations, and remains satisfied that the policy and procedures in place incorporate arrangements for the proportionate and independent investigation of matters raised and for the appropriate follow-up action.

 The link to our Speak Up whistleblowing portal is available below:

-All Group companies have adopted our Standards of Business Conduct or local policies embodying them.
+All Group companies have adopted our Standards of Business Conduct or local policies reflecting our SoBC.
 Information on compliance with the Standards is gathered at a global level and reported quarterly to the Audit Committee.
 For more information, including compliance figures, see Our Standards of Business Conduct compliance.